joaocardosodias/Projeto-Individual-Modulo-2/Projeto Individual.md

 PRUITT, J.; ADLIN, T. *The persona lifecycle: keeping people in mind throughout product design*.
 San Francisco: Morgan Kaufmann, 2006.

 RUBIN, K. S. *Essential Scrum: a practical guide to the most popular agile process*.
 Boston: Addison-Wesley, 2012.
+Garrett, J. J. (2011).
+The Elements of User Experience: User-Centered Design for the Web and Beyond.
+New Riders.

+Krug, S. (2014).
+Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability.
+New Riders.

 ---